Betting on the Gee Gees – Horse Racing Betting Strategies

-Clever bettors realise that the place terms of each way betting aren’t often to the bookies advantage.
+Clever bettors realise that the place terms of each-way betting aren’t often to the bookies’ advantage.
 This is what can be exploited by those in the know.
 Bookies like to have the odds always stacked in their favour, and more often than not, they do.
 However, each way betting can often expose a chink in their armour.
-Great each way bets for punters can be found in races where there is a strong favourite.
+Great each-way bets for punters can be found in races where there is a strong favourite.
 This usually sees a second and third favourite with only a small chance of causing an upset.
-However, they are are still likely come 2nd and 3rd in the race.
-In these races, except from the favourite, the rest of the field often have high prices.
+However, they are are still likely to come 2nd and 3rd in the race.
+In these races, except for the favourite, the rest of the field often have high prices.
 These are every bookie’s nightmare races – but why?

 Getting Favourable Odds

 Bookies cannot set place odds that are different from the win odds.
 So, if the strong favourite has odds of 1.6, then the 2nd favourite may have odds of around 5.0.
 The third favourite could even have odds as high as 11.0.
 Obviously, the favourite has a low price, but the 2nd favourite has a pretty decent 5.1 odds.
 So, if it’s a 9 horse race, the odds you’d get for that horse placing would be 20%.
 You would then get decent odds of 1.8 if it managed to place, which is highly likely.

 Should you place your bet at a betting exchange where the placing and winning odds could be separate, then you’d likely get odds of around 1.45.
 So, we can see that odds of 1.8 would be pretty good value.
 You’d get a horse with a 69% chance of placing for the price of one that has a 55% chance.